flexflow/FlexFlow/INSTALL.md

 * The FlexFlow Python support requires several additional Python libraries, please check [this](https://github.com/flexflow/FlexFlow/blob/master/python/requirements.txt) for details.
 We recommend to use `pip` or `conda` to install the dependencies.

+Note: all Python dependencies will be automatically installed if install the FlexFlow Python Interface using the PyPi repository (see the Installation below).

 # Build the FlexFlow
 ## Makefile
 ### Build FlexFlow Runtime